Julien-Berthet/typix/typix/README.md

 In a non-function context, type checking a value is often needed.
 This module provides the `typecheck` function that allow dynamic type checking with some extra features.
-The function takes is defined like this:
+The function is defined like this:
 `typecheck(value, type_, context = None)`
 It works like the `isinstance` built-in function but it supports `GenericAliases` like `list[int]` and dynamic types.
 The function will return a `CheckResult` object containing data about the typecheck but it can be used as a boolean value.
 Hence, it can be used in an `if` statement directly.
 The context parameter is needed when the dynamic type needs argument data.
 In this case, the `typecheck` function shouldn't be used or argument data should be passed with the context argument using a `Context` object.
 Thus, the `Context` object is not meant to be used directly, but for edge cases.
 Here is an example of the usage of the `typecheck` function: